De-Hypnotize Yourself from Childhood Authorities

 So, what gets to be accomplished by doing it?
 That voice of authority in you will scream its lungs out observing your deliberate mistakes---and you will be nonchalantly ignoring it.
 That little act may have an enormous therapeutic effect, as you are awakening new decision-maker in the hierarchy of your mental forces--- your free conscious choice.

-The one that makes your actions results of what you "want", not what you "have to".
+Acts like that strengthen your awareness of what you "want", not what you "have to".
 They might as well overlap, but the feeling behind it will be totally different.
 Your deliberate mistakes will make sure that the authority in you shuts up as "no one is listening", and a brand new sense of freedom will be born.

 Freedom, my friends, is one of the most divine and enlightening feelings that we could possibly experience.
 Coupled with a sensible intent, that feeling can take us places where we never dared to go before, while we carried around our inner authority, our tormentor.